rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 ### What is a 'sysroot'?

-When you build a project with cargo, the build artifacts for dependendencies are normally stored in `target/debug/deps`.
+When you build a project with cargo, the build artifacts for dependencies are normally stored in `target/debug/deps`.
 This only contains dependencies cargo knows about; in particular, it doesn't have the standard library.
 Where do `std` or `proc_macro` come from?
 It comes from the **sysroot**, the root